Judiciary of New York

-The Judiciary of New York (officially the New York State Unified Court System) is the judicial branch of the Government of New York, comprising all the courts of the State of New York (excluding extrajudicial administrative courts).
+The judiciary of the State of New York (officially the New York State Unified Court System) is the judicial branch of the New York state government, comprising all the courts of the State of New York (excluding extrajudicial administrative courts).

 The Court of Appeals, sitting in Albany and consisting of seven judges, is the state's highest court.
 The Appellate Division of the New York State Supreme Court is the principal intermediate appellate court.
 The New York State Supreme Court is the trial court of general jurisdiction in civil cases statewide and in criminal cases in New York City.
 Outside New York City, the 57 individual County Courts hear felony criminal cases.
 There are a number of local courts in different parts of the state, including the New York City Civil Court and New York City Criminal Court.

 By one estimate, debt collection actions are 25% of all lawsuits in state courts.
 The system is administered by the Chief Judge of the State of New York, working with the Chief Administrative Judge, other administrative judges, the Office of Court Administration, and other agencies.